Modhera: Electricity

-Modhera became the first "solar village" of India.
+Modhera is the first "solar village" of India.
 The village meets its complete electricity requirements by a 6 MW solar plant with a 15 MWh battery energy storage system on 12 ha land located 3 km from the village.
 A total of 1300 out of the 1600 houses in the village installed rooftop solar systems.
 The project cost ₹65 crore with half financed by the Government of Gujarat and the other half by the Government of India.